What is ReSPECT?

 ReSPECT may be used across a range of health and care settings, including the person’s own home, an ambulance, a care home, a hospice or a hospital.
 Professionals such as ambulance crews, out-of-hours doctors, care home staff and hospital staff will be better able to make immediate decisions about a person’s emergency care and treatment if they have prompt access to agreed clinical recommendations on a ReSPECT form.

-It will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision if one has been made.
+It will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision, or a Treatment Escalation Plan if one has been made.
 However, ReSPECT is about much wider care preferences and treatment ceilings and is equally applicable to patients for whom resuscitation is appropriate.

 Anne discusses how ReSPECT started, the success of the programme, and what’s next.

-- Read the event report from our event on 7 June 2018.
+- Read the event report from our ‘ReSPECT Launch’ event in June 2018

 If you are an organisation implementing ReSPECT in the West of England, visit our ‘Implementing ReSPECT’ page for further resources or please get in touch.

 If you are an organisation implementing ReSPECT outside of the West of England, contact the Resuscitation Council directly.